gabbita-ss/Portfolio/README.md

 # My Projects

 ## Google Advanced Data Analytics Capstone Project
+As a part of the Google Advanced Data Analytics certification, I have completed a data analysis profject from beginning to end.
+The project deals with a hypothetical Salifort Motors, and aims to predict employee retention.
+The data set contains data collected from employees about a variety of factors
 [Project Code](https://nbviewer.org/github/gabbita-ss/Portfolio/blob/main/Google%20Advanced%20Data%20Analytics%20Project.ipynb)